morgansobol/MicrobialGenomics-TXST-2025/exercises/04_amplicon_analysis.md

-# Week XX: 16S Amplicon analysis - Part 1
+# Week 2: 16S Amplicon analysis - Part 1

-Welcome to Week XX!
+Welcome to Week 2!
-This week, you will finally start analyzing data, specially performing 16S amplicon analysis.
+This week, you will finally start analyzing data.
+Specifically, we will be performing 16S amplicon analysis.
 From here on out, unless noted, we are working in R, not at the Unix-like command line.
-If you find you need some refresher in R basics check out this page: https://astrobiomike.github.io/R/.
+If you find you need a refresher in R basics, check out this page: https://astrobiomike.github.io/R/.

-We will be following Dada2's tutortial + Mike Lee's tutorial on Dada2, using Mike's data (with some modifications) below.
+We will be following DADA2's tutorial + Mike Lee's tutorial on DADA2, using Mike's data (with some modifications) below.
 Thanks Mike!

 ---
 ## 🧠 Learning Objectives

 By the end of this exercise, you should be able to:

--
+- Interpret DADA2 error learning and ASV inference, and describe why exact sequence variants (ASVs) are preferred over OTUs.
+- Assess read merging and chimera removal, including identifying potential causes of sequence loss at these stages.
+- Classify ASVs taxonomically and recognize limitations of reference databases.
+- Learn the importance of sampling blanks and decontamination

 ## Quick refresher on commonly used R scripts